fcosantosjournal/promptAitoAudio/README.md

 2. Run `composer require google/cloud-text-to-speech` to add the necessary Google Cloud Text-to-Speech library to your project.

+3. Download the JSON authentication file from Google Cloud Platform and place it in the root directory of your project.

+4. Modify the file located at `/app/Controllers/OpenAiConfig.php` with your OpenAI API key.

 ## Getting Started

 ### Google Cloud Text-to-Speech